akhoury/ginx/README.md

 Parse one line string
 * Arguments
 	* line - a string representing the line to be parsed
-	* callback(err, result) - a callback function with the error if any, and the result array
+	* callback(err, row) - a callback function with the error if any, and the result row object which may contain custom attributes parsed from the format
+	Also, the result object has three attributes __file which is the file parsed from, and __lastCharAt which is this row's last character's position in the original file, and __originalText which the original text before parsing.

 ##parser.parseFile(filename, rowCallback, fileCallback)##